jeff4/bionotes.github.io/_comp/css.md

 }
 ```

+## 10/14/2024

 ### Browser default margins p.
 376
 * Text box
-* You may have noticed that space is added automatically
+* You may have noticed that space is added automatically around headings, paragraphs, and other block elements.
+* That's the browser's default style sheet at work, applying margin amts above and below those elements.
+* It's good to keep in mind that the browser is applying its own values for margins and padding behind the scenes.
+* These values will be used unless one *specifically* overrides them with one's own style rules.

 ***